Terms & Conditions

 - That I am at all times obliged to follow guidelines for the use of protective equipment and other guidelines relevant to the fulfillment of the work

-- That I am expected to report any physically or psychologically unsuitable working environment to my volunteer coordinator, team leader, Occupational Health and Safety team or the Crew office
+- That I am expected to report any physically or mentally unsuitable working environment to my volunteer coordinator, team leader, Work Environment Team or the Volunteer office

 NARCOTICS, ALCOHOL, AND VIOLENCE